jrab89/number_theory_talk/slides.md

 ???
 Back to 8191, in addition to being a prime number, this number has another interesting property.
-When you add 1 to it, and then decompose it into its prime factors, you can see that it has 13 prime factors, and they're all 2.
+When you add 1 to it, and then you decompose it into its prime factors, you end up with 13 2's.
-So 8191 is a prime number that is 1 less than 2^13, which makes it an even more special kind of prime, called a Mersenne Prime.
+So 8191 is a prime number that is 1 less than 2^13, which makes it an even more special kind of prime.
+Mathematicians have a name for these, they're called Mersenne Primes.
-Mersenne Primes are named after the French friar who studied around 400 years ago.
+Mersenne Primes are named after Marin Mersenne.
+Mersenne was a French theologian and mathematician who studied these kinds of numbers around 400 years ago.

 ---